 As one of the premier health care organizations in the Midwest, HealthPartners has an important responsibility to look out for the health and safety of everyone in our communities.
 This commitment is at the foundation of everything we do – it’s also a key reason why we require our colleagues to receive certain vaccinations and screenings.

 We currently require all colleagues to be vaccinated against COVID-19.
-Vaccination against influenza (flu) is also strongly recommended for all colleagues.
+Yearly

 - Accepted COVID-19 vaccines include all vaccines authorized or approved by the U.S. Food and Drug Administration (FDA) or the World Health Organization (WHO).

 - Medical and religious exemptions may be requested.
 Exemptions must be approved before starting work.

 - Booster shots are strongly recommended but not currently part of our COVID-19 vaccine requirement.